 As a bonus to this overview article, here is an analysis of Costa Rica’s democracy by Jairo Hernandez, the General director of foreign policy at the Ministry of Foreign Affairs of Costa Rica, where he offers his own “environmental, political, and cultural overview of Costa Rica during the past twenty-five years”.
 The video is about 45 minutes.
 Take a look:

 What is a better role model for the rest of Central America than Costa Rica’s democracy?
+Also check out our section on World Democracy.
 Add your thoughts, questions and answers below!

 “Peace is not the product of a victory or a command.